 The Company has incurred recurring negative cash flows since inception and has funded its operations primarily from the sale of convertible preferred stock and proceeds from the IPO and subsequent common stock offerings.
-As of March 31, 2022 the Company had cash, cash equivalents and investments of \$72.9 million and an accumulated deficit of approximately \$162.1 million.
+As of June 30, 2022, the Company had cash, cash equivalents, and investments of \$60.3 million and an accumulated deficit of approximately \$173.6 million.
 The Company expects its operating losses and negative operating cash flows to continue into the foreseeable future.

 The Company previously identified conditions and events that raise substantial doubt about its ability to continue as a going concern.
 As described above, the Company made the decision to discontinue development of tovinontrine in sickle cell disease, β -thalassemia and heart failure with preserved ejection fraction, as well to discontinue its development plans with respect to IMR-261.
-As a result, the Company believes its cash, cash equivalents and investments as of March 31, 2022 will be sufficient to fund its operating expenses and capital expenditure requirements for at least twelve months from the date of filing this Quarterly Report on Form 10-Q.
+As a result, the Company believes its cash, cash equivalents and investments as of June 30, 2022 will be sufficient to fund its operating expense requirements for at least twelve months from the date of filing this Quarterly Report on Form 10-Q.

 If the Company decides to pursue any future product development efforts, it will need additional funding to support its planned operating activities.
 There can be no assurances, however, that the current operating plan will be achieved or that additional funding will be available on terms acceptable to the Company, or at all.
-If the Company is unable to obtain sufficient funding, it could be required to delay its development efforts, limit activities and reduce research and development costs, which could adversely affect its business prospects.